CKS-Systems/manifest/README.md

 - No trading fees forever on Manifest.
 - Lot sizes restrict expressable prices.
 This meaningfully matters to orderflow through routers that have non-standard sizes.
 Manifest reduces the min trade size to atomic and increases the the range of expressable prices to cover all that are needed.
 - Anchor is great for starting on Solana, but more advanced programs should not take the compute tradeoff for the convenience.
 - Rent is a critical cost savings for Manifest.
-This enables smaller value tokens with less volume to have still have orderbooks.
+This enables smaller value tokens with less volume to still have orderbooks.
 - Manifest aims to be freedom maximizing, so is its open source GPL-3.0 License.
 - Open orders separation was a necessary feature for margin trading.
 Read locks to get the open orders for a trader are frequent on a margin exchange.
 The default wrapper implementation of Manifest allows a margin exchange to read lock an account without significant contention and land its transactions more often.
 - Number of accounts for a swap is a limiter for some routers.
 Manifest swaps that do not use global orders achieve the theoretical minimum number of accounts.